Sparks with Exchange SE & SharePoint Server

 Video, chat and channels in Sparks

 Meetings run via WebRTC in Sparks, chat and channels via Matrix.
-So you have a full collaboration interface that uses your existing Exchange and SharePoint infrastructure – without additional Teams or M365 clients.
+So you have a full collaboration interface on your Exchange/SharePoint infrastructure – without additional Teams clients.